 Another potential negative is a dubious root certificate.
 Updates to the privacy features of a now-outdated version of the service involved packet inspection.
 CyberGhost fixed the problem in the latest versions of the service, but the lapse in judgment is still a cause for some concern.

-CyberGhost VPN is a reliable option if you’re thinking about using a VPN for the first time.
-The company has made its way into the mainstream in recent years thanks to the popular free version of its service.
+CyberGhost VPN is a great option if you’re thinking about using a VPN for the first time.
+The company has made its way into the mainstream in recent years thanks to its excellent pricing, good onboarding, and solid selection of global servers.

-If you are looking for a premium VPN provider with better security and/or a larger range of servers, I’d also recommend looking at ExpressVPN.
+If you are looking for a premium VPN provider with a higher price, but more of a focus on customer support, I’d also recommend looking at ExpressVPN.